wgsl-tooling-wg/wesl-spec/ConditionalCompilation.md

 ## Location of *Compile-time attributes*

-(TODO: this needs more reflexion)
+A compile-time attribute can appear in all places where the WGSL grammar allows attributes, except if removal of the decorated syntax node would lead to syntactically incorrect code.
+The grammar is extended to allow attributes in several locations previously not allowed by the WGSL grammar.
+These extensions are specified in section [updated grammar](#updated-grammar).

+### Summary

+1. The grammar is extended to allow *compile-time attributes* before the following syntax nodes:
+  * const value declarations
+  * variable declarations
+  * directives
+  * switch clauses
+  * all statements that did not allow attributes:
+    * assignment statements
+    * increment and decrement statements
+    * control flow statements (if/else if/else, switch, loop, for, while, break, continue, continuing, return, discard)
+    * function call statements
+    * const assertion statements

-A Compile-time attribute CAN decorate the following syntax nodes:
+2. A Compile-time attribute CAN decorate the following syntax nodes:
   * structure declarations
   * structure members
   * function declarations
-* ?? function formal parameter declarations ?? (is this needed?)
+  * function formal parameter declarations
   * variable declarations and value declarations
-* all statements, except those disallowed below
+  * all statements, except those disallowed
   * directives

-Because eliminating the decorated node would lead to invalid code, a Compile-time attribute CANNOT decorate the following syntax nodes:
+3. A Compile-time attribute CANNOT decorate the following syntax nodes, even if the WGSL grammar allows attributes before these syntax nodes:
-* bodies of function declarations, switch statements, switch clauses, loop statements, for statements, while statements, if/else statements
 * function return types

-> Note: The WGSL grammar currently does not allow attributes in front of const value declarations, variable declarations, directives, switch clauses and several statements.
-We would extend the syntax to allow them.
-> Which exacly we will enable is subject to discussion.
-Enabling them before all statements is perhaps undesirable.
+* the body (part surrounded by curly braces) of:
+  * function declarations
+  * switch statements
+  * switch clauses
+  * loop statements
+  * for statements
+  * while statements
+  * if/else statements

 ## `@if` attribute